-- the Company continues to comply with the conditions for deductibility imposed by law; and - no changes in tax legislation adversely affect the Company in realising the benefit from the deductions for the loss and research and development expenditure.
+- the Company derives future assessable income of a nature and of an amount sufficient to enable the benefit from the deductions for the loss and research and development expenditure to be realised; - the Company continues to comply with the conditions for deductibility imposed by law; and • - no changes in tax legislation adversely affect the Company in realising the benefit from the deductions for the • loss and research and development expenditure.

-Note 12.
+Note 14.
 Equity - issued capital